MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Framework Evaluation

-\textbf{Settings.} To evaluate the effectiveness of \textit{parameter sharding} in reducing memory consumption, we conduct experiments on the WikiText-2 dataset with GPT2-small, GPT2-medium, Gemma3-270M, and Gemma3-1B for PEFT.
-The experimental settings includes a batch size of 8, sequence length of 128, LoRA rank of 8, LoRA alpha of 16, and a learning rate of 2e-4.
-For each model, we measure the average RSS during fine-tuning with and without parameter sharding.
+\textbf{Settings.} We evaluate MobileFineTuner's built-in memory optimizations on WikiText-2 using GPT2-small, GPT2-medium, Gemma3-270M, and Qwen2.5-0.5B with PEFT.
+We set the batch size to 8, sequence length to 256, LoRA rank to 8, LoRA $\alpha$ to 32, and learning rate to $2\times10^{-4}$.

-\textbf{Results.} Figure~\ref{para_sharding} presents the average RSS observed during PEFT for GPT2-small, GPT2-medium, Gemma3-270M, and Gemma3-1B, both with and without parameters sharding.
-As shown, parameters sharding consistently reduces memory usage across all models.
-For instance, the average RSS for GPT2-small decreases from 1,945 MB without sharding to 1,631 MB with sharding, and GPT2-medium decreases from 3,603 MB to 3,462 MB.
-Similarly, Gemma3-270M reduces from 5,060 MB to 4,719 MB, and Gemma3-1B from 11,448 MB to 10,782 MB.
-These results demonstrate that the parameters sharding effectively mitigates memory consumption during fine-tuning.